dNamiLab/dNami/doc/usage/genRhs.rst

         wp = 'float64'

-dNami offer the flexibility of using a combination of different numerical schemes as well as a filter with each relying on a stencil size that need not be identical. :numref:`hlo_glob`. illustrates the stencils for a filter that uses 11 points and a finite-difference scheme that uses 5 points.
+dNami offers the flexibility of using a combination of different numerical schemes as well as a filter with each relying on a stencil size that need not be identical. :numref:`hlo_glob`. illustrates the stencils for a filter that uses 11 points and a finite-difference scheme that uses 5 points.

 .. _hlo_glob:
 .. figure:: img/halo_glob.png